The flavors in this New Orleans White BBQ Shrimp just captivated me. Absolutely delicious! Good for an appetizer, lunch or even dinner.

 Instructions

-• Peel shrimp and remove the tails, set shrimp and shells aside.
+• Peel 20 large shrimp and remove shells and leave the tails, set shrimp and shells aside.

-• Heat olive oil in a medium skillet over medium high heat for 1-2 minutes.
+• Heat 1-2 tbsp olive oil in a medium skillet over medium high heat for 1-2 minutes.

-• Add chopped shallots, garlic and shrimp shells.
-Sauté, stirring often, until the shrimp shells turn pink and the shallots are translucent.
+• Add 2 whole shallots, chopped and shrimp shells.
+Sauté, stirring often, until the shrimp shells turn pink and the shallots are translucent about 5 minutes.

-• Add black pepper, lemon juice, Worcestershire, thyme, oregano, Creole seasoning, chili powder, cumin and a pinch of sugar and stir to combine.
-Add wine and stock.
+• Add 1 tsp ground black pepper, 1 tbsp fresh lemon juice, 1/2 cup Worcestershire sauce, 1 tsp dried thyme, 1 tsp dried oregano flakes, 2 tsp Creole Seasoning, 1 tsp chili powder, 1 tsp cuminand 1 pinch sugar and stir to combine.
+Add 1/2 cup white wine1 cup chicken or shrimp stock.
 Bring to a boil, reduce heat to a simmer and cook for about 15 minutes.

-• Bring sauce to a boil and let it roll for 2 or 3 minutes, add shrimp and cook for 2-3 minutes, or until the shrimp turns pink.
+• Bring sauce to a boil and let it roll for 2 or 3 minutes, add shrimp and cook for 2-3 minutes, or until the shrimps turn pink.
 Remove shrimp from pan and set aside.

-• Stir in slurry of cornstarch and water to the sauce.
+• Stir in 1 tbsp corn starch dissolved in 2-3 tbsp water to the sauce.
 You ultimately want the sauce to be thick enough to barely leave a trail but not too thick.
-Add butter, one tablespoon at a time and swirl until melted.
+Add 2-3 tbsp chilled unsalted butter, one tablespoon at a time and swirl until melted.

-• Stir in 1/2 cup of heavy cream until combined.
+• Add in 1/2 cup heavy cream and stir until combined.
 Return the shrimp to the pan and heat for 2-3 minutes until the shrimp and the sauce has been warmed through.

 Serving